Future-Power-Networks/Simplus-Grid-Tool/Documentations/Other Files for Developers/AdvancedDeveloperManual.md

 ## Introduction

-This is the manual will introduce more details of developing this toolbox.
+This manual will introduce more details of developing this toolbox.
 Please read "DeveloperManual.md" first before reading this one.

 ## Adding New Device